hy18284/mixdiff/README.md

 ## Train Intent Classification Models

 Run the script after replacing `DATASET_NAME` with one of the following names: `clinic150`, `banking77`, `acid`, `top`.
-This will train intent classification models for MixDiff hyperparameter search as well as the final OOS evaluation.
+This will train intent classification models for MixDiff hyperparameter search as well as the final OOS detection performance evaluation.

 ```bash
 bash text_classification/scripts/train_{DATASET_NAME}.sh